isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-homemade-ant-killer.markdown

 7. Store the remaining bait in an airtight container and at room temperature.
 Keep the substance out of reach of children and pets.
 ### **7. Cinnamon Solution**
 As an essential oil, cinnamon can be used to repel and kill ants.
 Ants cannot withstand the smell of cinnamon.
 So, you can keep them away by treating your surfaces with the recipe.
-It will repel those already in the house and prevent new ones from entering the house.Â Cinnamon oil is [safe to use around kids and pets](https://pestpolicy.com/pet-safe-roach-killer/) .
+It will repel those already in the house and prevent new ones from entering the house.
+Cinnamon oil is [safe to use around kids and pets](https://pestpolicy.com/pet-safe-roach-killer/) .
 When sprayed in the house, it leaves a very inviting fragrance.
 *Requirements*